From integrals to combinatorial formulas of finite type invariants -- a case study: Introduction

-The techniques outlined above can be regarded as a discretization of the Bott and Taubes configuration space integral \eqref{eq:casson-integral-original}.
-In \cite{Lin-Wang:1996}, Lin and Wang approached this discretization in a different way, rather than replacing the from $\omega$ with $\eta_N$ they adjusted the parametrization of the knot $K$ to lie almost entirely in the plane orthogonal to $N$ except $\varepsilon$--small overpasses (assuming $K$ admits a regular projection onto that plane), denoted by $K_\varepsilon$.
+The techniques outlined above can be regarded as the discretization of the Bott and Taubes configuration space integral \eqref{eq:casson-integral-original}.
+In \cite{Lin-Wang:1996}, Lin and Wang approached this discretization in a different way; rather than replacing the form $\omega$ with $\eta_N$, they adjust the parametrization of the knot $K$ to lie almost entirely in the plane orthogonal to $N$ except $\varepsilon$--small overpasses (assuming $K$ admits a regular projection onto that plane), denoted by $K_\varepsilon$.
 Then, they examined the limit of the integral \eqref{eq:casson-integral-original} over $K_\varepsilon$ as $\varepsilon\to 0$.
 Although technically similar, this limit does not yield the local degree expression in \eqref{eq:gd_c2_dbl-crossings}.
 In particular the second term $\varint\limits_{\Cnf(I,K;3,1)} \omega_{1\mathbf{4}}\wedge\omega_{2\mathbf{4}}\wedge\omega_{3\mathbf{4}}$ (the ``tripod'' integral) in \eqref{eq:casson-integral-original} does not vanish in the limit.
 The first term $\frac{1}{4}\varint\limits_{\Cnf(I;4)} \omega_{13}\wedge\omega_{24}$ gives a signed crossing count in the limit, reminiscent\footnote{where the all arrow directions are allowed in the arrow diagram} of \eqref{eq:gd_c2_dbl-crossings}, plus a term proportional to the crossing number $\operatorname{Cr}(K)$ of $K$.
-We expect that computations of Lin and Wang, can be also obtained in our setting by using the averaged from $\eta_{Av}=\tfrac{1}{2}(\eta_N+\eta_S)$ in place of $\omega$.
+We expect that computations of Lin and Wang can be also obtained in our setting, by using the averaged from $\eta_{Av}=\tfrac{1}{2}(\eta_N+\eta_S)$ in place of $\omega$.
 One advantage of $\eta_{Av}$ is that it is antisymmetric, thus we could use the involutions of \cite{Kontsevich:1993} to show vanishing over certain hidden faces, and apply our technique (Section \ref{sec:vanishing-faces-4}) to show vanishing over the anomalous face.
 On the other hand, nonvanishing of the tripod integral term in the limit prevents us from a straightforwad identification of the invariant with the general arrow diagram formula in \eqref{eq:<A,G>}.
-One way to address this is to consider the more general setting of {\em tinkertoy diagrams} of Thurston \cite{Thurston:1999}, this however results in counting features\footnote{such as similar triangles in the knot projection} of the knot projection not tied only to the signed crossings, see e.g. \cite{Polyak-Viro:2001}.
+One way to address this is to consider the more general setting of {\em tinkertoy diagrams} of Thurston \cite{Thurston:1999}, this however results in counting features\footnote{such as similar triangles in the knot projection} of the knot projection not tied entirely to the count of signed crossings, see e.g. \cite{Polyak-Viro:2001}.
 Other approaches to the calculation of $c_2(K)$ in terms certain intersection numbers have been developed in the work of Budney et al. \cite{Budney-Conant-Scannell:2005}.